AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Implementation

 \subsubsection{\textbf{Censorship Resolution}}

 Our mechanism for censorship resolution imposes costs on $\mathbb{C}$s submitting requests as well as for $\mathbb{O}$ resolving these requests.
-The cost of submitting a censored request is mainly dependent on the size of the request/response and whether $\mathbb{S}$ keeps data of a request/response in the storage (i.e., an expensive option) or whether it just emits an asynchronous event with the data (i.e., a cheap option).
+The cost of submitting a censored request is dependent on the size of the request/response and whether $\mathbb{S}$ keeps data of a request/response in the storage or whether it just emits an asynchronous event with the data (i.e., a cheaper option).
 We measured the costs of both options and the results are depicted in \autoref{fig:-submit-cens-queries}.
-Nevertheless, for practical usage, only the option with event emitting is feasible (see solid lines in \autoref{fig:-submit-cens-queries}).

-\autoref{fig:cens-tx-submit} and \autoref{fig:cens-tx-resolve} depict the resolution of a censored transaction, which is more expensive for $\mathbb{C}$ than for $\mathbb{O}$, who resolves each censored transaction with constant cost $49$k of gas (see \autoref{fig:cens-tx-resolve}).
+Nevertheless, for practical usage, only the option with event emitting is feasible (see solid lines in \autoref{fig:-submit-cens-queries}). \autoref{fig:cens-tx-submit} and \autoref{fig:cens-tx-resolve} depict the resolution of a censored transaction, which is more expensive for $\mathbb{C}$ than for $\mathbb{O}$, who resolves each transaction with constant cost $49$k of gas (see \autoref{fig:cens-tx-resolve}).
 On the other hand, the resolution of censored queries is more expensive for $\mathbb{O}$ since she has to deliver a response with data to $\mathbb{S}$ (see \autoref{fig:cens-qry-resolve}), while $\mathbb{C}$ submits only a short query, e.g., get a transaction (see \autoref{fig:cens-qry-submit}).
+This might potentially allow $\mathbb{C}$s to DoS $\mathbb{O}$.
+Therefore, submission of a censored query by $\mathbb{C}$ needs to have a mechanism that avoid such a potential DoS, e.g., charging of $\mathbb{C}$ dependent on the expected size of the response passed as a parameter to $\mathbb{S}$.